China to Unveil Priorities for Coming 5 Years at Major Annual Political Meeting

 Economy is front and center

-The National People’s Congress is when the Chinese premier announces the country’s GDP targets and other economic targets for the year.
+The National People’s Congress is when the Chinese premier announces the country’s GDP target and other economic targets for the year.

 China issues five-year plans to direct its economy, a legacy of its historical approach when it had a planned economy.